shizmob/arcade-docs/sega/identifiers.md

 * `SDCH`: Mario & Sonic at the Rio Olympic Games

 Seem to be allocated (semi-)sequentially and roll over when `Z` is reached.

+Very early ALL.NET games (Such as VF4 and VF4 Evolution) do not include the S in their game ID.

 ## Media ID